EliotFerragni/smart-meter-p1-reader/README.md

 Active power- = 0x00000043 -> 67W

 ### Special case
-The OBIS code 1.0.2.8.1.255 (0100020801FF) for example is not directly findable in the stream because it is splitted in two frames (the second and the third).
-But honestly its value is always located at the same location in the stream, thus if one wants to extract it's value, a simple look at the stream is enough to determine where is the value.
-Note the stream sent is always the same structure and length.
+The OBIS code 1.0.2.8.1.255 (0100020801FF) for example is not directly findable in the stream because it is split in two frames (the second and the third).
+But honestly its value is always located at the same location in the stream, thus if one wants to extract its value, a simple look at the stream is enough to determine where is the value.
+Note the stream sent is always the same structure and length (at least with the smart meter I have).

-Here is the it's value for the example.
+Here is it's value for the example.

 7EA8A4CF0223039996E6E7000F000002F10C07E808130114210A00FF88800210020209060000600100FF0908FFFFFFFFFFFFFFFFF020209060000600101FF0907FFFFFFFFFFFFFFFFF020309060100010700FF060000000002020F00161B020309060100020700FF060000004302020F00161B020309060100010800FF06000209DA02020F00161E020309060100020800FF06000028C402020F00161E02030906010020072FE07E7EA8A4CF022303999600FF12092C02020FFF1623020309060100340700FF12092302020FFF1623020309060100480700FF12093402020FFF16230203090601001F0700FF12000002020FFE1621020309060100330700FF12001202020FFE1621020309060100470700FF12004602020FFE1621020309060100010801FF060000F54E02020F00161E020309060100010802FF060001148C02020F00161E020309060100845B7E7EA02ECF022313BD61020801FF06`000019B9`02020F00161E020309060100020802FF0600000F0B02020F00161E649A7E